 Our Personal Capital review analyzes this company in detail and tells you if it’s a good choice for your wallet.

 Personal Capital Review: Background

 Personal Capital is based in Redwood Shores, CA, and it’s been around since 2009.
-By 2015, the company had amassed thousands of clients and over $150 billion in assets under management.
+As of August 2020, Personal Capital has 24,500 clients in all 50 states and $14 billion in assets under management.

-The company made a name for itself by integrating automated tools into traditional financial management services.
-Personal Capital isn’t a roboadvisor firm, per se, but they have some of the best automation tools available.
+The firm made a name for itself by integrating automated tools into traditional financial management services.
+Personal Capital offers a variety of cutting-edge tools and face-to-face asset management options.

 Personal Capital Review: The Basics